fogg-lab/tissue-model-analysis-tools/README.md

 - [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) package manager
    - For devices with ARM processors (e.g. a MacBook with an M1 or M2 chip), install [Mambaforge](https://github.com/conda-forge/miniforge) instead of Miniconda or Anaconda
 - Build tools for your operating system
    - Windows: [Build tools for visual studio](https://visualstudio.microsoft.com/downloads/?q=build+tools#build-tools-for-visual-studio-2022).
-At the installer, select "Desktop development with C++" with the following individual components (in the right-hand details pane) selected:
+At the installer, select "Desktop development with C++" with the following individual components (in the right-hand details pane) selected
       - MSVC C++ x64/86 build tools
       - Windows SDK
    - Mac: Clang (run `xcode-select --install` in the terminal)